 7. Doing nothing is an option

-If you don't make any changes during Medicare Open Enrollment, your existing plans will rollover at the end of the enrollment period with no changes and your existing coverage will remain in effect throughout 2013.
+If you don't make any changes during Medicare Open Enrollment, your existing plans will rollover at the end of the enrollment period with no changes and your existing coverage will remain in effect.

 8. If you miss the deadline, there may still be hope

 If you missed the deadline, you may have to wait until next year before you make changes, or you will pay penalties and higher premiums.

 However, there is a second enrollment period from January 1 to February 14, 2015.
 During this time, you can: